theohbrothers/PSSiteScraper/README.md

 This Powershell script has the ability to retrieve and output all of a site's URIs by scraping the sitemap of a website,  and gives an option to warm the site automatically or manually through generated curls.

 ## Features:
-- Retrieve links from all sitemaps, starting with the main sitemap
+- Retrieve links from sitemaps, starting with the main sitemap.
+- Output sitemaps and links to individual files.
-- Scrape retrieved links for URI found in tags: <code>&lt;a href&gt;, &lt;img src&gt;, &lt;img srcset&gt;, &lt;link rel&gt;, &lt;script src&gt;</code>
+- Choice whether to scrape retrieved links for URI found in tags: <code>&lt;a href&gt;, &lt;img src&gt;, &lt;img srcset&gt;, &lt;link rel&gt;, &lt;script src&gt;</code>
 - URIs are domain-specific (i.e. same domain as the sitemaps).
 - Output each URI group to files:
-  - sitemaps
-  - links from all sitemaps
   - <code>&lt;a href&gt;</code>
   - <code>&lt;img src&gt;</code>
   - <code>&lt;img srcset&gt;</code>